 In 1983, the video game market was going into a decline.
 Atari was getting hit the hardest by this crash- after all, this nightmare was caused partially by Atari itself.
 The main problem with the 2600 at this time was that its game lineup became overcrowded with bad games.
 This was mostly because Atari had placed no limitations on who could develop games and how many games could be put out in years or even financial quarters, which is now a mainstay in the video game business first implemented by companies like SEGA and Nintendo.
 This was around the time that Activision broke off from Atari for more developmental freedom, becoming the first third-party publisher.
 During 1983, the market was saturated with hundreds of games, with most of them being of poor quality.
 Since anyone could make games for the Atari 2600, there were all kinds of companies making games who had no place doing so: i.e. cereal and dog food companies, which people would buy and get a refund for later or just ignore.
 With limited shelf space, retail outlets would eventually stop ordering new software while underselling older products just to make some shelf space.
 Games were heading into bargain bins, and the games market was going with them.

 Two games are often the scapegoats of The Great Games Crash of 1983: the Atari 2600 version of Pac-Man and E.T..
 Atari decided to get the exclusive rights to port Pac-Man (the most popular arcade game during the time) to the Atari 2600.
 This idea looked excellent on paper, but in practice was a dismal failure.
 The final release of Pac-Man for the Atari 2600 VCS barely resembled what the arcade version was.
 It was ugly, barely played, and had a sound that would likely haunt your mind to this day if you'd hear it.
 This version was actually a prototype-a proof of concept with no polish and little developmental time, yet was released anyways.
 In a rash assumption, Atari printed up more copies than there were Ataris owned, assuming the game would sell systems.
 The result could not have been more disastrous.
 Very few copies were sold and Atari was stuck in an awkward financial situation.
 E.T. was its own disaster.
 The same sort of hubris occurred and Atari, so sure of itself, pressed too many copies once more.
 However, the game was of such poor quality that many sold copies of E.T. were returned and refunded.
-This was such a disaster that it was more cost effective for Atari to simply bury all the copies in a landfill in New Mexico (which is the popular rumor).
+This was such a disaster that it was more cost effective for Atari to simply bury all the copies in a landfill in New Mexico (this was once thought to be only a rumor, but has proven to be true).
 Atari never truly recovered from this shock.